aaryaahmed56/DiscreteLog.jl/README.md

 # DiscreteLog.jl

-A work-in-progress julia package to implement the degree 3-to-2 and degree 4-to-3 procedures from:
+A work-in-progress Julia package to implement the degree 3-to-2 and degree 4-to-3 procedures from:

 https://eprint.iacr.org/2019/751.pdf